-- 7.3 A provision of £2million has been made to continue the programme of buying back properties (up to 10) offered back to the Council through the Right to Buy legislation.
-A provision of £4million has been made to purchase up to 20 former Council properties via the open market.
-Further estimated provision has been made in subsequent years for these schemes in the CMTFF. - 7.4 At its meeting of 21st November 2018, Cabinet agreed a proposal to enter into partnership with Heylo Housing to purchase 20 former Council properties sold under the
+- 7.3 A provision of £6.5million has been made to continue the programme of buying properties, through a combination of properties offered back to the Council through the Right to Buy legislation, and via the open market.
+Further estimated provision has been made in subsequent years for these schemes in the CMTFF. - 7.4 A provision of £0.740million has been made for the cost of the refurbishment of Elfreda House in 2020/21.
+Further provision has been made in subsequent years in the CMTFF. - 7.5 The estimated RCCO in 2020/21 is £2.716million, which is broadly in-line with the assumptions in the business plan.

-- statutory Right To Buy.
-Therefore, a provision of £1.4million has been included in the 19/20 budget. - 7.5 A provision of £0.3million has been made to support the re-commencement of the sheltered housing refurbishment programme, which Members will recall was halted as a result of the Governments 1% rent reduction.
-Now that the debt cap has been abolished, it is possible to continue these plans.
-The budget is for initial feasibility studies, site surveys, design and planning fees. - 7.6 The estimated RCCO in 2019/20 is £2.449million, which is broadly in-line with the assumptions in the business plan.
 In the years prior to HRA Self-Financing, the RCCO has been used to fund non-works programmes, such as Housing ICT and the capitalisation of costs associated with the Housing Client team.
 However, as indicated in the HIP report agreed by Cabinet on 25th January 2012, RCCO's have been required to support the works element of the capital programme for 2013/14 onwards.
-These increased contributions have been affordable as under HRA Self-Financing the Council retains all rental income.
-However, following the rent reduction announcement by the Government in July 2015, these resources have been much lower than indicated in previous year's budget reports, which has impacted on the level of capital investment in the housing stock. - 7.7 Members will be aware that the Council entered into agreement with DCLG in 2012 to retain additional RTB receipts to deliver new affordable housing.
+These increased contributions have been affordable as under HRA Self-Financing the Council retains all rental income. - 7.6 Members will be aware that the Council entered into agreement with DCLG in 2012 to retain additional RTB receipts to deliver new affordable housing.
 As a reminder, retained receipts can only be used on delivering new additional units of accommodation, not on refurbishing existing schemes.
-The proposals already approved by Cabinet (e.g. the HEYLO scheme) and those shown in reports elsewhere on the agenda and included in the CMTFF should minimise the amount that has to be repaid to Government.
+The proposals already approved by Cabinet and included in the CMTFF should minimise the amount that has to be repaid to Government.